Welcome To The World's First Native Indigenous Film Commissions

 It was the first time that Native Indigenous presence had a main stage at AFM

-Establishing ground-breaking initiatives being the first time in the entertainment industry these four initiatives had a global audience.
+Establishing ground-breaking initiatives being the first time in the entertainment industry these four initiatives have a global audience.

 Native Film Market